 Your Plan has an Out-of-Pocket Maximum that limits the amount of Member Cost Sharing you are required to pay.
 Your Member Cost Sharing responsibilities are listed in your Schedule of Benefits.
-See the Glossary for more information on Copayments, Coinsurance, Deductibles and the Out-of-Pocket Maximums.
+See section I.E. MEMBER COST SHARING for more information on Copayments, Coinsurance, Deductibles and Out-of-Pocket Maximums.

-5. Obtain Prior Approval
+3. Obtain Prior Approval

-You are required to obtain Prior Approval before receiving certain Covered Benefits.
-Please see section I.G.
+You are required to obtain Prior Approval before receiving certain Covered Benefits Please see section I.F.
 PRIOR APPROVAL for more information on these requirements.